UCD-Physics/Advanced-Lab-Website/content/python/_index.md

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
 # weight: 1

-# table fo contents on right-hand side
+# table of contents on right-hand side
 toc: true

 tags: